Dubai hosts over 60 startups, entrepreneurs for AI Connect event

 PHOTO

-Organised by Dubai Centre for Artificial Intelligence (DCAI) the event saw startups and government entities sign agreements to co-develop AI applications and solutions in Dubai.
+Organised by the Dubai Centre for Artificial Intelligence (DCAI), the event saw startups and government entities sign agreements to co-develop AI applications and solutions in Dubai.

 AI Connect is part of DCAI’s mission to align startups with the Dubai Universal Blueprint for Artificial Intelligence, supporting its strategic goal and reinforcing the emirate’s position as a global hub for AI innovation.

-At the event, startups had the opportunity to share their work and engage with stakeholders in public and private sectors.
-Saeed Al Falasi, Director of DCAI, highlighted some of the innovative projects and AI use cases in Dubai’s government that are addressing critical challenges and improving operations.
+At the event, Saeed Al Falasi, Director of DCAI, highlighted some innovative projects and AI use cases in Dubai’s government that address critical challenges and improve operations.

 Startups and government entities including Musafir, AI Camp, Pixonal, Enterprise Bot, and Aqtab participated in a panel discussion, where they shared success stories and emphasised the importance of government support in turning ideas into reality.

-AI Connect also discussed the need to increase the number of women working in the field of AI as well as strategies to address challenges around AI development and integration.
+AI Connect also discussed the need to increase the number of women working in the field of AI and strategies to address challenges around AI development and integration.